 1. Acceptable use policy

 An acceptable use policy (AUP) can explain to your employees how your organization’s data assets, computer equipment, and other sensitive resources should be handled.
-Besides acceptable use, the policy also defines prohibited actions.
+Besides acceptable use, this policy also defines prohibited actions.

-An AUP may have separate policy statements regarding internet use, email communications, software installation, access to the company network from home, etc.
+An AUP may have separate policy statements regarding internet use, email communications, software installation, accessing the company’s network from home, etc.

 2. Network security policy